cameronjamesw/glamapaws/README.md

 - The icons within the footer, the burger icon and the ticks for certifications were taken from [Font Awesome](https://fontawesome.com/)

 - The dog breeds information featured were adaptations of information taken from the [Smart Dog Lover](https://www.youtube.com/@smartdoglover4295) Youtube channel.

+- The font styles 'Red Hat Display' and 'Quicksand' were both taken from [Google Fonts](https://fonts.google.com/)

 ## Media